lesserkuma/FlashGBX/README.md

 - Fixed config file for 4455_4400_4000_4350_36L0R_V3 with M36L0R705 (sector size map was incomplete)
 - Renamed some labels of flash cartridge types
 - Made config files UTF-8 compatible
-- File open and save dialogs will now remember the last used directory for ROM files and save data files respectively (stored in config.ini in AppData/Roaming), clearable with the `--resetconfig` switch
+- File open and save dialogs will now remember the last used directory for ROM files and save data files respectively (stored in config.ini in AppData/Roaming), clearable with the `--reset` switch or by editing/deleting config.ini
 - Added CRC32 checksum comparison for Game Boy Advance games by using a database based on header SHA1 hashes
 - Fixed a bug with save data restore and improved save data backup speed
 - Fixed a few status message errors